-Patricia Gaffney, 54, an Elmhurst, Illinois bookkeeper, was sentenced to five years in prison after being convicted by a jury of theft of more than $10,000 for embezzling approximately $127,000 from an oral surgery office in 2004 and 2005.
+Patricia Gaffney, 54, an Elmhurst, Illinois (IL) bookkeeper, was sentenced to five years in prison after being convicted by a jury of theft of more than $10,000 for embezzling approximately $127,000 from an oral surgery office in 2004 and 2005.
 Despite the verdict, Gaffney maintained her innocence at sentencing, attributing the outcome to her attorneys, the judge's evidentiary rulings, and the dental staff — while acknowledging that she had experienced significant financial difficulties during the period in question.

 Have questions or concerns about your practice?
 Want to lower your risk of being embezzled?
 SPEAK WITH US.